stefaniedev/freecodecamp-coursework/responsive-web-design-dertification/1-html5-and-css.md

     margin-bottom: -25px;
     text-align: center;
   }
   .box {
     border-style: solid;
     border-color: black;
     border-width: 5px;
     text-align: center;
   }
   .yellow-box {
     background-color: yellow;
     padding: 10px;
   }
   .red-box {
     background-color: red;
     padding: 20px;
   }
   .green-box {
     background-color: green;
     padding: 20px;
   }
 </style>
 <h5 class="injected-text">margin</h5>
 <div class="box yellow-box">
   <h5 class="box red-box">padding</h5>
   <h5 class="box green-box">padding</h5>
 </div>
 ```

 ## Adjust the Margin of an Element
-An element's margin controls the amount of space between an element's border and surrounding elements.
+An element's `margin` controls the amount of space between an element's border and surrounding elements.

 Here, we can see that the green box and the red box are nested within the yellow box.
-Note that the red box has more margin than the green box, making it appear smaller.
+Note that the red box has more `margin` than the green box, making it appear smaller.

-When you increase the green box's margin, it will increase the distance between its border and surrounding elements.
+When you increase the green box's `margin`, it will increase the distance between its border and surrounding elements.

-Change the margin of the green box to match that of the red box.
+Change the `margin` of the green box to match that of the red box.

-- [x] Your green-box class should give elements 20px of margin.
+- [x] Your `green-box` class should give elements `20px` of `margin`.

 ```
 <style>